 - 1. Additions to Accessory structures

 - 2. Additions to minor accessory structures

 - 3. Temporary structures

 - 4. New Minor accessory structures

 - 5. Improvements, non-substantial

 - 6. Replacement of a manufactured home

 - 7. New parking area and driveways, at-grade

 - 8. New parking areas and driveways requiring grading or excavating

-- 9. New Recreation Areas w/out Structures

-- 1. New parking area and driveways, at-grade - 2.
-New Recreation Areas w/out Structures a) In SFHA and outside of the Floodway
+- 1. New parking area and driveways, at-grade

+- 2. Insignificant Activities

+- 3. Temporary structures

-6.8.12 Conditional Use Approval by the DRB after a Public Hearing
+6.8.12 Conditional Use Approval by the DRB after a Public Hearing a) In SFHA and outside of the Floodway